Auburn and Pat Dye is a Real College Football Story

 By Mark Schipper

 Dye wanted his spirit bound up and alive within the mighty oak grown from its hallowed forebearers, its roots sunk deep into the earth outside the university that in many ways had been who he was.
 The feelings of deep connection and identity embodied by the actions of Pat Dye are what infuse college football with its special power.
-It is more than a sport, it is a culture tied up inextricably with the land, its people, and their folk traditions.
-As a game and community it is organic and personal in a way the cold-blooded business of professional sports can never hope to be.
-It is what makes college football a spiritual exercise as much as a spectator sport, and why it endures, despite its issues, in its 151st season of play.
+It is more than a sport, it is a culture tied up inextricably with the land, its people, and their traditions.
+As a game and community it is organic and personal in a way the cold-blooded business of professional sports never will be.
+It is what makes college football a spiritual pursuit as much as a spectator sport, and why it endures, despite its many issues, in its 151st season of play.

 Dye stepped into that wilderness of pain and provided instant hope.
 A former All-American offensive lineman under Wally Butts at Georgia, and an assistant under Bryant himself in the late 1960’s and early 1970’s, Dye de-mystified the Herculean labor at hand.

 The question everyone had was how long would it take to beat Bama . . . . .
 “Sixty minutes,” said Dye, and the fire began to glow again.

 “He’d wear you out,” said Dye.
 “And by the time you were done talking, you hadn’t learned a damn thing and he knew everything you knew.”

 But Dye was under new orders.
 He had to beat the Bear in pitched battle, not add to his stores of football wisdom or help him win football games.
 There would be no friendship on that final Saturday of the regular season.

-Boldly, Dye put the Legend of Tuscaloosa and his program on red alert.
-Apparently out of nowhere Dye warned the Bear that the days of staging their rivalry at Legion Field in Birmingham every season—a home game for the Crimson Tide no matter who used the visitor’s locker room—was coming to an end sooner than later.
+Boldly, Dye put the Legend of Tuscaloosa on red alert.
+Apparently out of nowhere Dye had warned Bryant the era of playing at Legion Field every season—a home game for the Crimson Tide no matter who used the visitor’s locker room—was coming to an end.

-The coaches—one the former boss, the other suddenly both an equal and a high-stakes rival for the big prize—had a short back and forth.
-Bear said the game was not going anywhere so long as he was coaching.
-Dye had fired back that a man can’t coach forever.
+The coaches—one a former boss, the other suddenly an equal and high-stakes rival—had a short back and forth.
+Bear swore the game would not move anywhere so long as he was coaching at Alabama.
+Dye fired back that a man can’t coach forever.
 Bear grimaced and chuckled with a generosity he could afford at that point.
 It was an oath he knew he could keep because he didn't have many years left.
 The contract in Birmingham ran through 1988, seven years down the road.

-Bear's team won that first Iron Bowl in eighty-one, his 315th victory as a head coach, and passing Amos Alonzo Stagg as the winningest coach in college football history.
+Bear's team won that first Iron Bowl in eighty-one, his 315th career victory, passing Amos Alonzo Stagg as the winningest coach in college football history.
 It was Alabama's ninth straight triumph over Auburn, leaving the War Eagle cadre frustrated and discouraged for another year.
 The old order looked alive and well.
 Dye had said the right things about a new sun rising in the east but the truth had been revealed.
 His team was forced to swallow a bitter pill.
 But what appeared an ominous portend of things to come was actually the beginning of the end.

-The Iron Bowl battle was extremely tight, going back and forth all afternoon as the early darkness of late November dropped down over the stadium.
-The Tigers had set out on a final drive as the clock wound down, trailing Alabama, 22-16.
-Having fought to the edge of the goal line with just seconds remaining their freshman running back, Jackson, had launched himself over a pile up and crashed down into the end zone.
-The scoreboard flickered to 23-22, Auburn, and the play turned to instant Iron Bowl legend:
+The eighty-two Iron Bowl battle was extremely tight, the lead going back and forth as the early darkness of late November dropped down over the stadium.
+The Tigers set out on a final drive as the clock wound down, trailing Alabama, 22-16.
+Having fought to the edge of the goal line with just seconds remaining their freshman back, Jackson, launched himself over a pile up and crashed down into the end zone.
+The scoreboard flickered 23-22, Auburn, and the play turned to instant Iron Bowl legend:

 “College football,” Shug said, “is meant to be played on campus, and on grass.”